New Brighton, New Zealand

 New Brighton is a coastal suburb of Christchurch, New Zealand, 8 km east of the city centre.
-It is one of eastern Christchurch's main entertainment and tourist centres, with its architecturally unique pier and scenic coastline.
+It is one of eastern Christchurch's main entertainment and tourist centres.
 The 2011 Christchurch earthquakes caused significant damage in the area.

 History

 Māori connections

 New Brighton is of cultural significance for the local iwi or tribe Ngāi Tahu who are the kaitiaki (guardians) of this takiwā (or area).
 Ngāi Tūāhuriri hapū, a sub-tribe of Ngāi Tahu, hold mana whenua status (territorial rights) in respect to this area.
 Te Tai o Mahaanui refers to the coast and surrounding land of which New Brighton is a part.

 Naming

 The naming of New Brighton was apparently done on the 'spur of the moment' by William Free, an early settler of the area.
 When Guise Brittan, the Waste Lands Commissioner, visited the area in December 1860, he was recognised and Free chalked 'New Brighton' on a wooden plank, supposedly in reference to his fellow settler Stephen Brooker, who had come from Brighton in England.
 The suburb is frequently referred to simply as Brighton, occasionally leading to confusion with Brighton near Dunedin.